aces/Loris/modules/imaging_browser/help/imaging_browser.md

 Sort the data table results by clicking on any column header.
-The date of first acquisition of all scans for the timepoint is indicated under the "First Acq Date" column.
+The date of first acquisition of all scans for the timepoint is indicated under the "First Acquisition " column.
 The "Last QC" column shows the date of the most recent Quality Control (QC) on any scan in the session.
 New scans awaiting Quality Control (QC) will be marked "NEW" (in red) under the "New Data" column.

-To download, visualize, add QC annotation or view details of imaging files for a candidate-timepoint, select a dataset type the "Links"
+To download, visualize, add QC annotation or view details of imaging files for a candidate-timepoint, select a dataset type under the "Links"
 columns: "native", "selected" (one selected scan per modality will be displayed in the data query tool) or "all types".